giridhrubajyoti2002/GoDB/README.md

 # GoDB

-A NoSQL Database based on Json files written in Go. <br>
+A NoSQL Database written in Go.

-Below mentioned API endpoints can be used to manage the database.
+## Key Features

+- Mutex is used for synchronization
+- JSON files are used to store documents

 ## How To Use